Craft Projects

 Who can do this: Kindergarteners

-Here’s a really simple origami “W” from Paper Craft that will help your kids’ explore and refine their fine motor skills.
+Here’s a really simple origami “W” from Paper Craft to help your kids explore and refine their fine motor skills.

 Don’t forget that kids can always use larger sheets of paper to give them an easier time with folding.